fareirfan/employee-attendance-powerbi-dashboard/README.md

       ▼
 [Power BI Dashboard]
   • Interactive attendance analytics
-  • Drill-down by employee, shift, date range
+  • Drill-down by employee
-  • Used by System Engineering managers for resource planning
+  • Used by the respective department managers for resource planning
 ```

 ---